Halloumi and beetroot salad is a perfect delicious lunch or light dinner option. It’s less than 300 calories and it’s also quick and easy to make.

-Oh, and in my previous post, macaroni tuna bake, I said I would give a final update regarding my Commonwealth Games volunteering, so that’s further on, under the recipe!
+But first, in my previous recipe post, the macaroni tuna bake, I said I would give a final update regarding my Commonwealth Games volunteering!

 Glasgow Commonwealth Games volunteering round-up